 - Sift in one third of the flour, baking powder and salt.
 Whisk or beat slowly.

-- Whilst still whisking add half of the liquid contents from the jug.
+- While continuing to whisk, add half of the liquid contents from the jug.

 - Repeat the last two steps again.